This is We See You Sis

 There’s nothing like watching Black women celebrate each other online.
 While scrolling your feed, you may have seen it.
 An image of a Black woman, and underneath it, comments like: “Yasss pose!
-Ok braids! you better stand in the sun sis!” and the like.
+Ok braids!
+You better stand in the sun sis!”

-Scottie has always and will always defend Black women and women in general and for some, even for her co-hosts, Joe Budden and Remy Ma, that’s cause for debate, depending on the topic.
-Scottie’s passion is Black women and music–not necessarily in that order, as they both rank high.
+, that’s cause for debate, depending on the topic.
+Beam’s passion is Black women and music–not necessarily in that order, as they both rank high.
 And that’s the way she moves and what shapes her strong opinions.

 “I was taught to always humble myself.
 Sometimes I don’t think we give ourselves enough credit with what we do and I am the queen of that,” she said, reflecting on her lack of celebrating herself.
-For Scottie, it’s not about her.
-It’s about the young women who see themselves reflected in her.
 “It’s important for me to build some type of path or door where people can feel seen because I know what that’s like to basically say, scream, and do all these things and still feel invisible.”

-Scottie uses her voice to stand for Black women in every facet of her career.
-As 1/5 of the Black Girl Podcast, Scottie spreads the Black girl love through the airwaves too.
+Beam uses her voice to stand for Black women in every facet of her career.
+As one-fifth of the Black Girl Podcast, Beam spreads the Black girl love through the airwaves too.
 Her genuine devotion to Blackness feels like a revolution.
 And this revolution will be shared on social media.
-Let’s face it, everything Scottie touches turns to viral gold.
+Let’s face it, everything Beam touches turns to viral gold.